• Skip to primary navigation

 A Vegan Stew with light fluffy vegan dumplings is a great one-pot dish and the perfect comfort food for colder days.
 This easy recipe is cheap to make and needs just 10 minutes of prep time.

 Seasonal vegetables are cooked in a thick tomato sauce.
-For more easy vegan one-pot recipes, why not try my Aubergine and Chickpea curry, Mixed Bean Goulash, or easy Vegan Sausage Casserole?
+For more easy vegan one-pot recipes, why not try my Aubergine and Chickpea curry, Hungarian Vegetarian Bean Goulash, or easy Vegan Sausage Casserole with Beans?

 Also, check out my tips for different flavours to add to your vegan dumplings to make them even more delicious!